SHOULDER PAIN RELIEF

 Specializing In Shoulder Pain

-Shoulders…we carry the weight of the world on them but don’t spend a lot of time trying to figure them out.
+Shoulders…we carry the weight of the world on them.
+But don’t spend a lot of time trying to figure them out.
 Our shoulders are each incredibly complicated joint system.
 The positive aspect of this complexity is that your shoulders allow your body to undertake an amazing range of activities.
-However, shoulder issues can be hard to treat independently when a problem does occur.
+However, a shoulder pain can be hard to treat independently when a problem does occur.

-Specifically, each one of your shoulders is made up of four joints forming a functional movement system of the upper arm.
-Because of this interdependence, any problem with your shoulder often means trouble performing functions that require almost any kind of upper-body mobility.
+Specifically, each one of your shoulders is made up of four joints.
+They form a functional movement system of the upper arm.
+Because of this interdependence, any problem with your shoulder often means trouble performing functions.
+These functions require almost any kind of upper-body mobility.

 What causes shoulder pain?